Beneath Palazzo Valentini we found a treasure and have given it new life.

 Adults 12,00 €

-Reduced 8,00 € for Seniors over 65 (only Italian citizens residing in the Province of Rome), children (6 - 17 years old), special agreement made with the Provincial Administration
+Reduced 8,00 € for UE and SEE citizens over 65 legal residents of the City of Rome, children (6 - 17 years old), special agreement made with the Provincial Administration

 Admission is free for children under 6, visitors with disabilities and their assistant, teachers accompanying classes